AndersBjerke/Bachelor-thesis-GEE-code/README.md

 **Bachelor Thesis - Avalanche Analysis Using Sentinel-1 and Google Earth Engine**

+**The code is provided by: **
+Combination of parts from Ursula Enzenhofer, Ronja Lappe and inspiration from teh articles which are online ( Eckersdorfer as well as all articles showing S1 and GEE).

 **Project Overview**
 This repository contains the code developed for the Bachelor thesis titled "Further Understanding of Avalanche Cycles Using Remote Sensing".
 The project focuses on quantitative analysis of avalanche incidents that occurred on March 31, 2023, in Northern Norway, utilizing data from Sentinel-1 satellites and processed through Google Earth Engine (GEE).